 Directory—A model that obtains information from your organization's directory, for example, email addresses and phone numbers.

 The model editor

 The model editor is where you define the structure and settings of your models.
 App Maker directs you to the editor after you create a model, and you can return there at any time by clicking your model's name in the left-hand nav bar.
-The editor has six tabs:
+The editor has five tabs: